omnixtar/omnixtar.github.io/overview/index.md

 - [DJSON Decentralised JSON](https://omnixtar.github.io/djson/)
 -->

-- Descriptions of videos and other links
+- [ In progress ... ] Descriptions of videos and other links

 ### Commoditization of Compositional Intelligence